cryptape/ckb-analyzer/README.md

 ### FAQ

-* Ckb itself also exposes metrics.
-So why create ckb-analyzer?
+* Ckb itself exposes metrics.
+Then why create ckb-analyzer?

   Some metrics are not convenient to expose from ckb, like historical chain metrics and complex analyzing tasks.
 With ckb-analyzer, we can display historical chain information by extracting the historical blocks and do some complexity tasks outside ckb, which prevent adding too much complexity into ckb.